Baumann & Cie, Banquiers: Organization

-Baumann & Cie, Banquiers is organized as a limited partnership, with three managing partners having personal, unlimited liability, and one limited partner.
+Baumann & Cie, Banquiers is organized as a limited partnership, with three managing partners having personal, unlimited liability and one limited partner.

 While the focus lays on wealth management for private and institutional clients, the bank also advises in the areas of inheritance, retirement as well as succession planning, tax and accounting.
 Furthermore, Baumann & Cie is actively involved in startups and holds significant participations in several companies.
 As such, Baumann & Cie holds a majority of the shares of Basel-based Trafina Privatbank.

-Baumann & Cie, Banquiers employs roughly 60 people at offices in Basel, Zurich and Olten.
+Baumann & Cie, Banquiers employs roughly 60 people at offices in Basel, Zürich and Olten.
 The amount of assets under management has not officially been announced, nor is it publicly known.
 The realized profit in the year 2017 amounted to 17.5 million Swiss Francs with an equity capital of 124 million Swiss Francs.
 Over the past years, the bank has managed to generate an annual profit of more than 10 million Swiss Francs.